Video: 2017 Call-in

 Each year at the call-in we provide callers with free, confidential information on immigration, as well as referrals to organizations that can help them with their specific issues.
 With the presidential election on the horizon, we expect many questions about applying for citizenship.
 Please consider volunteering for one shift or more.

-The call-in has generated support from the New York business community.
+The call-in has also generated support from the New York business community.
 Tech sponsors have included Presidio, Cisco and Microsoft.
 Univision and WABC-TV, our media partners, have been instrumental in building support within the community.
 With their support, and the support of CUNY’s Computing and Information Services, our capacity has more than doubled since the event’s first year.
 In 2017, more than 500 volunteers assisted 13,327 callers in almost 50 different languages.

 Click on the photos to read the stories of some of our callers.
 Their lives changed with a call.
 Your life could change too!